Roasted Butternut Pilaf

 Peel and mince the garlic.
 Return the medium saucepan to medium-high heat with 2 tsp (4 tsp) olive oil.
 Once hot, add remaining diced onion and minced garlic.
 Cook until softened, 3 to 5 minutes.
 Add baby spinach, coconut milk, nutritional yeast, ¼ tsp (½ tsp) salt, and a pinch of pepper.
 Cook until the creamed spinach slightly thickens, 4 to 5 minutes.

-Divide the roasted butternut pilaf between large bowls.
+Divide the roasted butternut pilaf between bowls.
 Serve with creamed spinach and lemon wedges.
 Top with the almond gremolata.
 Bon appétit!